forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

+### Governance Situations
-### Governance and Territorial Situations
+*Considerations on the Governance and Territorial Situations.*

 #### Donbas
 Autonomy (of varying degrees).
 Autonomy was a central part of the Minsk agreements (Minsk 1 and Minsk 2)
 * unclear if the Minsk agreements are still a viable path.
-* Taking into account the opinion of the people is considered nice, especially considering the events around the [2014 Revolution](#events-around-the-2014-kiev-revolution).
+* Taking into account the opinion of the people is considered nice, especially considering the events around the [2014 Revolution](#events-around-the-2014-revolution).

 > The impression here is: Ukrainians like to decide themselves.
 The people from the Donbas like to decide themselves whether, when and how to reintegrate.
 Close and good relations to Russia are of great importance for them.